Health Care Reform: The source documents behind the news

 First, the World’s Best Healthcare Act of 2017 is indeed a real bill, but it is not the same bill that people have been anticipating and debating for the last couple months.
 It’s the 2017 version of a 2016 bill that never made it out of committee.
 When the bill we’ve been expecting gets an actual number, I’ll add it here.

-The “real” health care plan is currently available to us in the form of two committee prints:
+The “real” health care plan, called the American Health Care Act, is currently available to us in the form of two committee prints:

 - Energy and Commerce Committee Print: Budget Reconciliation Legislative Recommendations Relating to Repeal and Replace of the Patient Protection and Affordable Care Act (3/6/2017)